TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Set-B1CustomList.md

 ```

 ### -Description
-The description for the new policy object
+The new description for the Custom List object

 ```yaml
 Type: String